Optum/dce/docs/howto.md

     The account status will initially say `NotReady`.
 It may take up to 5 minutes for the new account to be processed.
 Once the account status is `Ready`, you may proceed with creating a lease.

 ### Leasing a DCE Account

-1. Use the `dce auth` command to authenticate as a non-admin user.

 1. Now that your accounts pool isn't empty, you can create your first lease using the `dce leases create` command.